 I love your “Campaign for Real Food.”
-Even though I told Daddypotamus it was the onions, we both know the reason my eyes misted over the other day is because your commercial came on.
+Even though I told my husband it was the onions, we both know the reason my eyes misted over the other day is because your commercial came on.
 So, uh, when are you going to jump on board?
-Because when the first ingredient in your product is GMO-laden soybean oil, that is not real food.
+Because when the first ingredient in your product is soybean oil, that is not real food.

 Oh, and what are those “natural flavors” you keep mentioning?
 Come have a seat over here and I will make you REAL MAYO.
 Farm fresh eggs rich in essential fatty acids, Vitamins A&D, and tons of minerals.
 Antioxidant rich olive oil blended with metabolism-boosting coconut oil . . . with a touch of honey, salt and cider vinegar for added yum-factor.
 Come a little closer, I promise I won’t bite.
-Real food changed my life, so let’s keep your campaign and throw out your product.
+Real food changed my life, so let’s keep your campaign and update your product.
+In the meantime, pull of a chair and I’ll make you a sandwich.
 Love, Heather

 How to Make Homemade Mayo